Omar-Abo-Ziada/Shoghlana.Api/README.md

 # Shoghlana 🎨

-Shoghlana is a freelancing platform where users can register as either freelancers or clients.
-This project serves as the graduation project for the ITI PWD intake 44 at Assiut branch.
-The platform provides functionalities for both clients and freelancers to manage their profiles, interact with each other, and handle job postings and proposals.
+Welcome to Shoghlana, a freelancing platform where you can register as either a freelancer or a client.
+This platform provides a range of features to help manage profiles, interact with others, and handle job postings and proposals seamlessly.
+Developed as a graduation project by ITI PWD intake 44 at the Assiut branch, Shoghlana showcases our skills and dedication.

 ## Table of Contents
 - [Features](#features)